 Testarossa was a true-blooded flat-12-powered Ferrari produced between ’84 and ’96.
 Designed by Pininfarina’s most influential designers at the time, the car was wedge at its finest.
 4.9L mill used to generate 428 horses and 362 lb-ft of torque.
 That was enough for the top speed of 195 mph and 0 to 60 time of 4.8 seconds.
 When Testarossa 512M came in ’94, it developed 440 hp and 370 lb-ft of torque.
 That helped it shed 0.1 second in 0 to 60 acceleration and gain additional 1 mph for its top speed of 196 mph.

-Bizzarrini Manta was one of Giorgetto Giugiaro’s first independent designs.
+Bizzarrini Manta was one of Giorgetto Giugiaro’s first independent designs from the late 1960s.
 Manta was built upon Bizzarrini P538S prototype’s chassis and went on to become an iconic wedge-shaped supercar that, sadly, never materialized.
 It still exist today, visiting shows and happenings from time to time, and it resides in the US of all places.